efnats/chiagarden/README.md

 If you agree that typing disk paths is a job you shouldn't be doing, then this is for you.
 If you are already plotted and have no intention of reformatting anything, do read on: ChiaGarden will let you uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then facilitates subsequent processing.

-And if you've already given out creative disk labels (Heinz, Hans and Franz, I guess) or if you think that changing disk labels may be destroying your plots (although that is not the case) here is good news, too
+And if you've already given out creative disk labels (Heinz, Hans and Franz, I guess) or if you think that changing disk labels may be destroying your plots (although that is not the case) here is good news, too:
 Most of the ChiaGarden tools offer you a choice between two operating modes:

 `--label` search and process plots based on disk labels.